Skip to Content

 Aggressive Defense Against DUI Charges in Tennessee

-Driving under the influence of alcohol (DUI) is lawless in Tennessee.
-A DUI offense can result in severe penalties if convicted, including fines, jail time, and license suspension.
+Driving under the influence of alcohol in Tennessee carries severe consequences.
+A DUI conviction can mean high fines, jail time, and the loss of your driver's license.

 What is Tennessee’s Implied Consent Law?

-As a licensed driver, you become subject to the implied consent rule, meaning you agree to submit to a chemical test when asked to do so by law enforcement.
-If your blood alcohol content measures .08 percent or higher, you are considered legally drunk.
+As a licensed driver in Tennessee, you agree to take a chemical test when law enforcement requests it.
+This is known as the implied consent law.
+If your blood alcohol content registers .08 percent or higher, authorities consider you legally drunk.

 Are you facing a DUI charge in Tennessee?
 Call Larsen Law PLLC today at (615) 933-2454 or contact us online to schedule a meeting with our DUI lawyer in Franklin!